 - Building guest casitas, which promote extended family living and a communal lifestyle

 Our greatest accomplishment is building something beautiful, functional and sustainable together with you.
 The first step is to schedule an appointment to visit with us at our Luxury Home Idea Center.
-After that, the interactive Lifestyle Analysis interview with our lead architect kicks it off.
+After that, the interactive Lifestyle Analysis interview with our lead designer kicks it off.
 In less than a month, you will have a complete Feasibility Study including a design proposal and guaranteed cost estimate.
 At this point, we hope we have gained your confidence.
 The next step is moving into full-blow design and development.
 Once plans are complete and permits are secured, we break ground.
 Once the home is complete and you move-in, our two-year warranty will keep you covered long after the trades go home.
 Our hope is that this will be one of the greatest experiences of your life.
 But don’t just take it from us, see what our past clients have to say.

 To begin your experience, contact us online or call 512-402-9222.